 Foreign Students who want to receive a teaching assistantship must pass the English Assessment’s 3 tests – write, speak, and teach.

-For Fall 2021 admissions, GRE scores are not required, but you are strongly encouraged to submit scores if at all possible.
-Submitting GRE scores will provide the Graduate Admissions Committee the most complete information on which to make a decision on your application.
+For Fall 2022 admissions, GRE scores are not required, but you are strongly encouraged to submit scores if possible.
+Submitting GRE scores will provide the Graduate Admissions Committee the most complete information based on which to make a decision regarding your application.

 The school code is 6879; the Department of Communication code is 4599.